Product-Led Growth: Going Deeper on How to Get Started

 • Building a scalable system - Aligning the GTM and product organizations is a common stumbling block.
 Ideally, product and GTM teams can work together to form a single source of truth for the data that matters most and share a common view of essential actions in the product for activation.

-• Balancing revenue and profit - Though a product-led strategy can decrease customer acquisition costs, there are still significant investments to be made on the R&D side of the organization—which can come at the expense of profit.
+• Balancing revenue and profit - Though a product-led strategy can decrease customer acquisition costs, there are still significant investments to be made on the R&D side of the organization—.

 • Managing customer relationships - Ideal customers for PLG companies tend to be solo adventurers.
 They don't want the hand-holding experience of the product demo—they want to dive in and get value from the product themselves.
 However, this can make life difficult for customer success managers driving expansion revenue with account-based touches.